openvinotoolkit/model_api/examples/python/zsl_visual_prompting/README.md

 # Zero-shot Segment Anything example
-This example demonstrates how to use a Python API implementation of Segment Anything pipeline inference:
+This example demonstrates how to use a Python API implementation of Zero-shot Segment Anything pipeline inference:
 - Create encoder and decoder models
 - Create a zero-shot visual prompter pipeline
 - Use points as prompts to learn on one image